ankidroid/Anki-Android/Database-Structure.md

 	│   └── media
 	└── example.apkg

-In linux *sqliteman* can be used to read and modify the .anki2 files.
+In linux *sqliteman* or *sqlite3* can be used to read and modify the .anki2 files.

 # Terminology